 The railroad crossing on N. Grant Road is a 31-foot-wide concrete pavement with an at-grade crossing with 3-foot-wide asphalt approaches in both directions.
 The pavement is in good condition and should be sufficient for the improvements recommended in this report.
 Both sets of crossing panels are concrete and in fair to poor condition with a couple of smaller outer panels slightly sunken compared to others and one in the mainline that is damaged.
 N. Grant Road is a main north - south route on the east side of the City and does experience heavy traffic, including semi-truck and farm machinery.
 There is a recently constructed sidewalk along the east side of the crossing on the south side of the tracks with pedestrian warning panels and ADA compliant grades.
 The crossing has several industrial and large vehicle uses adjacent to it.
 The northwest quadrant is industrial use with semi traffic and vehicle parking directly adjacent to the crossing and railroad right of way.
-The northeast quadrant is the location of the County maintenance shop.
-The southwest has an aggregate access point for N. Elm Street and the southeast quadrant has a semi load scale.
+The northeast quadrant is the location of the Southeast quadrant has a semi load scale.